Search This Blog

 The first difficulty is that a fixed stance almost completely curtails the opportunity to contribute the body’s momentum to any shot.
 Every delivery depends upon arm strength for all the velocity transferred to the bowl.
 For this reason, extra effort is required to reach long jack placements.

-Nevertheless, fixed stance bowlers often have excellent arm strength, so if you are trying to take advantage of this potential problem do it at least at the end of a match or even better at the end of a full day of bowling.
+Nevertheless, fixed stance bowlers often have excellent arm strength, so if you are trying to take advantage of this potential problem do it for best results at the end of a match or even better at the end of a full day of bowling.

 The second shortcoming of fixed stance bowling is less obvious but cannot be overcome with strength.
 For a bowler who takes a stride as part of a delivery, the pendulum arc of that bowl has a greater amplitude than for a fixed stance delivery.
 By this I mean the length of the horizontal traverse of the bowl, from the top of the backswing to the point of release of the bowl from the hand, is longer for the person who takes a step.
 The increase in horizontal traverse corresponds to the length of the step.
 The result of this difference is that for any given deviation of the backswing away from the backward extension of the aim line, the error in bowling angle is less for the bowler who steps forward.